 Check with your doctor or health care professional if you get an attack of severe diarrhea, nausea and vomiting, or if you sweat a lot.
 The loss of too much body fluid can make it dangerous for you to take this medicine.

-Do not become pregnant while taking this medicine or for at least 2 to 7 months after stopping it.
+Do not become pregnant while taking this medicine or for at least 7 months after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
-Men should not father a child while taking this medicine and for at least 2 to 4 months after stopping it.
+Men should not father a child while taking this medicine and for at least 4 months after stopping it.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
 Do not breast-feed an infant while taking this medicine or for 2 months after stopping it.

 This medicine may interfere with the ability to have a child.
 You should talk with your doctor or health care professional if you are concerned about your fertility.